 Judith suffers from headaches and double vision.
 Ann (Geraldine Fitzgerald), her secretary and friend, finally gets her to go to the doctor, and, not surprisingly, she is a bad patient.
-Despite her resistance, she is diagnosed as having a glioma, a growth in the brain.
+Despite her resistance, she is diagnosed as having a glioma, a malignant tumor in the brain.
 She consents to having surgery, but upon its completion, the prognosis is negative.

-Negative, but preposterously precise: she will live less than a year, but she will have absolutely no symptoms until just a few hours before she dies, at which point her vision will begin to fail and things will become dark.
+Negative, but preposterously artificial and precise: she will live less than a year, but she will have absolutely no symptoms until just a few hours before she dies, at which point her vision will begin to fail and things will become dark.
 The doctor says this is a rare case, which is an understatement, since it is so rare as to be nonexistent.

 Well, they went to a lot of trouble to create this disease for this movie, so we know that something is up.
-Presumably, the point is to pose the question, what effect would the certainty of death have on someone once all the symptoms and suffering leading up to death had been eliminated?
+Presumably, the point is to pose the question, what effect would the certainty of death have on someone once all the symptoms leading up to death had been eliminated?
 Judith will still be young, pretty, rich, and otherwise healthy.
 She has no accompanying complications, like still needing to work in order to pay the bills or worrying about who will care for her children, of which she has none.
 It is only death in all its purity that she must deal with.

 But this cannot be the answer.
 It is one thing to go on with your life without dwelling on the finality of death, but it is quite another thing live in perpetual denial.
 There is something almost desperate about their forced happiness.
 And it is untenable.
 When Michael casually refers to the prayers he has been saying for Judith, she flinches.

 But before Steele leaves, she becomes realistic, speaks frankly about her fate, and says that she is prepared for the end.
-Still unaware that she can no longer see very well, Steele reluctantly leaves on his trip.
+Still unaware that Judith can no longer see very well, Steele reluctantly leaves on his trip.
 Judith then tells Ann she wants to die alone, so that her husband will know that in the end she was not afraid.
 This is what we have been waiting for, courage and honesty in the face of death, and the peace that comes with resignation.

 This movie is similar to The Hasty Heart (1949), set in a makeshift hospital in a jungle in Burma just after the end of World War II.
-Colonel Dunn, who appears to by the chief surgeon, tells the men that are still recovering from wounds or malaria that a new patient, a corporal that goes by the name “Lachie” (Richard Todd), will be arriving soon.
+Colonel Dunn, who appears to be the chief surgeon, tells the men that are still recovering from wounds or malaria that a new patient, a corporal that goes by the name “Lachie” (Richard Todd), will be arriving soon.
 On the last day of the war, a piece of shrapnel damaged one of his kidneys, which had to be removed.
 He has just about recovered from the surgery and appears to be well.
 Normally, he could get along with just one kidney for the rest of his life, but the doctors have discovered that the other one is defective.
 For the next few weeks, the kidney will do the work of two and then collapse.
 At that point uremic poisoning will set in and he will die.

 Colonel Dunn has not told him, however, much in the way that the doctors in Dark Victory decide not tell Judith.
 And just as the doctors in Dark Victory told Ann about Judith’s prognosis, Dunn tells the men in the ward about Lachie, and he asks the men to keep the secret as well and to be extra nice to him.
 Once again, we have to wonder about the questionable ethics of not telling the patient that he is going to die, and then telling others who are not even related to him about his terminal disease.
 And just as Judith has no family when she is diagnosed with her disease, so too does Lachie have no family, “no ties.”
 Because of this, Dunn has decided not to let Lachie go back home to Scotland as he so dearly wants.
 Instead, Dunn has taken it upon himself to decide that Lachie will be better off if he is kept in this hospital, surrounded by men who have been ordered to be friends with him.